-Summer is quickly approaching, and if you’re beginning to think about fun family outings, be sure to add the San Diego Zoo to your list.
-There is so much to see from giant pandas to African penguins to Galápagos Tortoises.
+Now that school is out, summer is the perfect time to plan a family trip to what may be the most well-known zoo.
+Everyone has missed visiting the San Diego Zoo!
 You’ll find everything you need to know in our Guide to the San Diego Zoo — from parking to dining to everything you must see.

 MomsLA is your source for Things to do in Los Angeles With Kids

 2920 Zoo Dr. (in Balboa Park), San Diego, CA 92101

 The Zoo will be opening at 9:00 am on June 20th.
 Keep in mind, the Zoo will be operating at less than 50% capacity as it re-opens.
 It is recommended families arrive during less-busy times.
 Guests will be admitted one-by-one and counted.
 Once the Zoo’s attendance limit has been met, waiting guests will be admitted inside on a “one-out, one-in” basis.
 Check the website for the latest information regarding hours.

 The San Diego Zoo may be regarded as the most famous zoo in the world.
 You’ll find “100 acres of lush, naturalistic habitats and unique animal encounters” here.
 The Zoo is “home to more than 3,700 rare and endangered animals representing approximately 660 species and subspecies and a prominent botanical collection with more than 700,000 plants.”

 The Zoo is divided into several different zones including Africa Rocks, Lost Forest, and Elephant Odyssey to name just a few.
 Each zone provides families the opportunity to observe a wide variety of animals, some more familiar than others.
 (Who knew there were African penguins?)